 The Global Restructuring Group (GRG) was Royal Bank of Scotland’s (RBS) former turnaround division for struggling businesses, before it was shut down in 2014 following allegations of mistreatment.
 16,000 companies were allegedly pushed into the GRG unit after the onset of the financial and banking crisis of 2008.
 Many business banking customers of RBS and […]READ MORE »

 The Criminal Finances Act 2017 came into force in late September, overhauling the Proceeds of Crime Act 2002 (POCA) anti-money laundering and confiscation regime.
 Under the new rules, companies and partnerships are now criminally liable for failing to prevent tax evasion by an associated person – something which increases the need for robust risk management […]READ MORE »

-Following recent changes to Stamp Duty Land Tax legislation property developers are searching for alternative tax reliefs.
-Land Remediation Relief (LRR) offers a big incentive to all limited company developers that bring contaminated and derelict land back to productive use.
+Land Remediation Relief (LRR) offers a big incentive to businesses and land owners that bring contaminated and derelict land back to productive use.
 Introduced in 2001 and redesigned in 2009, LRR offers a relief on Corporation Tax equal to 150% of the qualifying expenditure that was incurred in the cleaning up of acquired land.
 Contaminated […]READ MORE »

 Our Management Accounts service takes this headache away from you.
 By providing accu...